wandb/lit_utils/README.md

 !cd "/content/lit_utils" && git pull
 ```

+For local development,
+also invoke `!pip install -r requirements-dev.txt`.

+# Usage

 The library is imported as `lu`:
 ```python
 import lit_utils as lu
 ```

-And you should use the
+And in educational notebooks you should use
 ```python
 lu.utils.filter_warnings()
 ```

-For local development,
-also invoke `!pip install -r requirements-dev.txt`.
+to filter our `UserWarning`s etc.